Wednesday, June 18, 2025

 ICONS AND VILLAINS: Recent Political Assassinations That Transformed Countries, Regions, and the World

-· Franz Ferdinand: Gavrilo Princip, a Bosnian-Serb nationalist kills the Archduke and heir to the Austro-Hungarian throne, thereby sparking off World War One.
+· Franz Ferdinand: Gavrilo Princip, a Bosnian-Serb nationalist, kills the Archduke and heir to the Austro-Hungarian throne, thereby sparking off World War I.

-· John F. Kennedy: The legendary American president who steers the United States of America away from nuclear confrontation with the Soviet Union, and saves humanity in the process, supposedly falls from the bullets of Lee Harvey Oswald who fancies himself a Marxist.
+· John F. Kennedy: The legendary American president who steers the United States of America away from nuclear confrontation with the Soviet Union, saving humanity in the process, dies, supposedly, from the bullets of the Marxist enthusiast Lee Harvey Oswald.

 · Patrice Lumumba: The liquidation of the first democratically elected leader of the infant nation of Congo (the former Belgian Congo), plunges the country into a chaos that claims more than ten million lives, derails it, and sets it on a trajectory that it is yet to recover from six decades after Lumumba’s death.

-· Abraham Lincoln: The United States of America’s greatest president owes his prominence not only for abolishing slavery and leading his country through a tragic civil war but for not completing his agenda because, in 1865, John Wilkes Booth killed him hardly half a year into his second term in office.
+· Abraham Lincoln: The United States of America’s greatest president owes his prominence not only to abolishing slavery and leading his country through a tragic civil war, but also to not completing his political agenda because John Wilkes Booth killed him in 1865, less than half a year into his second term in office.

-· Felix-Roland Moumie: The world gets an introduction to French neo-colonialism when the SDECE (French secret service) uses one of its top agents to end the life of the leader of the Cameroonian liberation movement by poisoning him in Geneva, Switzerland with thallium.
-His assassination is followed two months later by assassination of Congo’s legendary leader Patrice Lumumba, a setback in Pan-Africanism that was repeated in 1987 with the political murder of Thomas Sankara of Burkina Faso.
+· Felix-Roland Moumie: The world gets an introduction to French neo-colonialism when the French Secret Service (SDECE) uses one of its top agents to end the life of the leader of the Cameroonian liberation movement by poisoning him in Geneva, Switzerland, with thallium.

-The more than a dozen other accounts deal with Russia, the USA, India, Israel, Pakistan, Egypt, Nicaragua, Libya, Burkina Faso, and The Dominican Republic!
+· The more than a dozen other accounts deal with the USA, India, Israel, Pakistan, Egypt, Nicaragua, Libya, and the Dominican Republic!

 No comments: